 Learn How to Buy Apple Stocks in 3 Easy Steps

 Apple Inc. is an American multinational technology company headquartered in California, United States.
-The company designs, manufactures, and sells smartphones, tablets, personal computers, software, and other digital devices, including smartwatches.
+Apple designs, manufactures, and sells smartphones (iPhone), tablets (iPad), personal computers (Mac), software, and other digital devices, including smartwatches.
 The company has diversified into movie/music streaming and planning to go into electric cars and driverless technology.

 By focusing on the service segment, Apple has been able to grow from a phone marker to one of the world's leading providers of digital services.